DenisV2112/ToDo-App/README.md

 1. Navbar.
 2. Progress Bar.
 3. Button to create the task.
-4. And butto to delete taks.
+4. And button to delete taks.

 ### ¿How to run?